Stitch Along with the 12-Day Advent Embroidery Kit: Frost & Flora Bauble

 Day 1 – Band Padding

-Not a fan of chain stitch?
-No worries - just pick a stitch that works for you!
+Not a fan of this stitch?
+No worries - just pick a padding stitch that works for you!

 Day 2 – The Band